List of Neighbours characters introduced in 2018: Pierce Greyson

 Hendrix and his girlfriend Mackenzie visit Pierce (now Robards once more) in Sydney.
 He is devastated when Hendrix reveals that he has Pulmonary fibrosis and needs a lung transplant.
 Hendrix and Mackenzie become engaged, and Pierce flies back to Melbourne to help them plan a shotgun wedding ahead of Hendrix's transplant.
 He apologises to Chloe for asking Leo to spy on her and Nicolette during his last visit, but quickly clashes with Nicolette again when he learns she is baking Hendrix and Mackenzie's wedding cake.
 Hendrix gets mad at Pierce for this and reinvites Nicolette, whilst Mackenzie's father criticises Pierce for believing giving Hendrix money is the solution to everything.
 Pierce goes to their wedding, where Hendrix thanks him, and Pierce accompanies others in sending Hendrix off at the hospital ahead of his operation.
 Pierce learns that the new lungs have been rejected and Hendrix only has a few hours left to live.
-Hendrix dies around Pierce, Lisa and Mackenzie, and his funeral is hosted a week later.
+Hendrix dies with Pierce, Lisa and Mackenzie by his side.

 Andrew Rodwell

 Andrew Rodwell, played by David Lamb and later Lloyd Will, made his first appearance on 23 October 2018.
-Will assumed the role after Andrew's third appearance.
+Will assumed the role off Lamb after Andrew's third appearance.
 Andrew is introduced as the local Erinsborough police lieutenant and later sergeant.
 Andrew continues to make appearances in a guest capacity until 2022, as his wife, Wendy Rodwell (Candice Leask), and his daughter, Sadie Rodwell (Emerald Chan), are gradually introduced.
 Neighbours executive producer, Jason Herbison, revealed plans for a new family, by saying, "We also have a new family moving into the street."
 On screen, viewers see Andrew and Wendy eventually decide to buy 26 Ramsay Street.
-Will and his Rodwell co-stars were then added to the opening titles.
+Will, Leask and Chan were then added to the opening titles.
 Will revealed in an interview, "My character was just a tiny little daily for two episodes and I thought that was going to be it.
 And then I just kept getting invited back, and every time, you know, there was something going down at the police station, I was just invited back.
 And then I got a promotion to being a sergeant and they were like, 'By the way, you've got a family.'
 And then I'm like, 'Really?
 Okay, cool, sweet.'"
-He also said of meeting Leask, "And then the police ball came around and we met."
 Will also praised the crew members for styling the Rodwell house "very well."
 Script producer Shane Isheev later revealed that more of Andrew's children would have been introduced if it were not for the serial's cancellation.
 The character's final appearance aired on 28 July 2022 as part of the serial's finale, with Daniel Kilkelly of Digital Spy saying, "It's a real shame that we won't get to see more stories for the Rodwells."
+The character's return in the renewed series however was confirmed on 27 April 2023.
+Producers introduced Andrew's brother Felix (James Beaufort) in March 2024.